 Open 10 a.m. to 8 p.m., Free First Thursday hours are 5 p.m. to 8 p.m.

 The permanent exhibits on the History of Seattle and on Maritime Seattle are always good for stirring the imagination.
 You can also check out the Bezos Center for Innovation for free.
 Some special exhibits require additional tickets.Ā Here’s the scoop on free first Thursday.
-And here’s how one family enjoyed their recent MOHAI excursion.
+Permanent exhibits include the Bezos Center for Innovation, the Kid-Struction Zone, Maritime Seattle and True Northwest: The Seattle Journey.

 Hours: 10 a.m. to 5 p.m. daily; Free first Thursday hours 5:00 p.m. to 9 p.m.

 The Museum of Flight facility is a fabulous museum for all ages with an interest in airplanes and spaceships.
-Free admission from 5-9 p.m. on the first Thursday of the month.
-(Bonus: Parking is always free!)
+Free admission from 5 to 9 p.m. on the first Thursday of the month.
+(Bonus: Parking is always free!).
+During the visit you can enjoy the Museum’s great gallery, personal courage wing, Simonyi Space Gallery, Aviation Pavilion and more.
+The Museum store and cafe remain open for extended hours.
+Reservations are not required.

 1300 1st Ave

 Free first-Thursday tickets will give you the run of the permanent collection and special exhibitions these days.
-SAM is always free for kids 14 and under, discounted for teens and students and free for seniors on First Fridays.
-See also: 4 easy art projects inspired by a visit to Seattle Art Museum
+SAM is always free for kids 14 and under, discounted for teens and students and $5 for seniors on First Fridays.Ā See also: 4 easy art projects inspired by a visit to Seattle Art Museum

 4300 15th Ave.
 N.E.
 (UW campus)